dlcastillop/seo-in-astro/docs/src/content/docs/docs/generate-json-ld-article-astro.md

 lastUpdated: 2025-12-13
 ---

-Use the `LayoutForArticle` component to generate JSON-LD structured data for an article page in Astro, including the headline, description, author information, and more. {{ className: 'lead' }}
+Use the `LayoutForArticle` component to generate JSON-LD structured data for an article page in Astro, including the headline, description, author information, and more.

 ## Props